U.S. Processed Food Market

 Rising income and busy lifestyle increasing the demand for the frozen ready-to-cook food and product life is also extended because of freezing.
 Surge in the demand of the frozen food advancing the freezing technology.
 Technological innovation in freezing techniques keep revolutionizing the food sector, as these developments help to reduce producing times and rise energy efficiency but also improve the quality of frozen goods.

 Extrusion technology exceeding in adaptability, quickly responding to consumer demand by adjusting ingredients and conditions.
 It offers variety of items with distinctive attributes, meeting varied market preferences.
-Extrusion technology is largely applicable food processing sector for the formulation of variety of snacks, supplementary foods, breakfast cereals, pasta, pet foods, and other textured foods.
+Extrusion technology is largely applicable food processing sector for the formulation of variety of snacks, supplementary foods, breakfast cereals, pasta, pet food, and other textured foods.
 It is an efficient technology for integrating food processing by-products and residue back into the food stream.

 Product Insights